vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/004/11_maho_rujAmi.md

 The next question is what to do with maháḥ.
 Oldenberg (SBE) takes it as acc. pl.

-object of rujāmi; Geldner (/WG) as gen. sg. with vácobhiḥ, referring to the poet’s great (father).
+object of rujāmi; Geldner (/Witzel Gotō) as gen. sg. with vácobhiḥ, referring to the poet’s great (father).
 With Renou I prefer to take maháḥ as adverbial.
 Although this leaves rujāmi without an object, an object is easily supplied: the root √ruj is typed for the breaking of the Vala cave, particularly in this group of hymns so dominated by that myth.
 Cf. > 2.15
 ... áṅgiraso bhavema, ádriṃ rujema ...

 > “Might we become Aṅgirases; might